arbyste/jp-mining-note/docs/docs/setupyomichan.md

     If you're new to sentence mining, there are likely some things things that you would like to set up.
 These include:

-    1. Getting the actual text to use Yomichan on.
+    1. Getting the actual text to use Yomitan on.
     1. Getting the pictures and/or sentence audio from the media into the card.

     Head over to the [Setup: Everything Else](setupeverythingelse.md) page to see exactly that.